el-tegy/price_pulse/README.md

 - **Centralized Database**: Use a MySQL database to store and manage price data.
 - **Easy Management**: PhpMyAdmin integration for better database management.
 - **Containerized Solution**: Everything runs in Docker for isolated and reproducible runs.
-- **Kubernetes Orchestration**: Efficiently manage, scale, and maintain the service using Kubernetes.
+- **Docker Compose**: Efficiently define, manage, and run application containers.

 ## 🚀 Quick Start